Posts

 Strawberries: Strawberries are another challenging but rewarding choice for hydroponic beginners.
 They require a lot of light and nutrients, as well as a well-ventilated growing space.

-Leafy greens: Kale, spinach, and other leafy greens are easy to grow hydroponically and can be grown in a variety of systems.
-They are a great choice for beginners because they are relatively hardy and can tolerate a wide range of growing conditions.
+Leafy greens: Kale, spinach, and other leafy greens are easy to grow hydroponically.
+So, it can be grown in a variety of systems.
+They are a great choice for beginners. because they are relatively hardy and can tolerate a wide range of growing conditions.

 Growing Hydroponics Refresher